arkadius/akka-simple/README.md

 ## Memory management

-*SimpleActors* are automatic garbage collected if there is no reference to them.
+*SimpleActors* are automatic garbage collected by jvm GC.
 So there is no need to send them a PoisonPill or explicitly invoke *context.stop(self)*.

 ## ExecutionContext